From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Latent-Action Interfaces for Control

 \subsection{Execution and control integration}

-Latent-action methods introduce a structured intermediate variable between video observations and robot commands.
-This factorization has direct implications for how control is organized and where it can fail.
+Latent-action methods make control modular by inserting a learned action abstraction between video observations and robot commands.
+This abstraction can be planned over, used as a pretraining target, retained as a policy output token, co-generated with robot actions, or organized into longer-horizon skills.
+The same factorization also creates three recurring failure points: the latent must correspond to controllable change, the latent forward model that defines or uses it must remain physically meaningful, and the grounding mechanism must preserve embodiment-specific control details.

-\paragraph{Identifiability: does the latent correspond to a physical quantity?} The central promise of latent actions is that the learned latent captures ``what changed'' between observations.
-However, in practice, a video transition encodes multiple simultaneous causes: the agent's action, camera egomotion, other actors' movements, lighting changes, and natural scene dynamics (e.g., objects settling under gravity).
+\paragraph{Identifiability: does the latent correspond to controllable change?} The central promise of latent actions is that the learned variable captures ``what changed'' between observations.
+However, a video transition can reflect many simultaneous causes: the robot's action, camera motion, other agents, lighting, background change, or passive object dynamics.
 Information bottlenecks and VQ codebooks encourage compression, but they do not guarantee that the retained information is \emph{controllable} by the robot.
-A latent code that predicts visual change may conflate the robot's influence with exogenous factors, leading to a grounding map that is accurate on training data but unreliable under distribution shift.
-For instance, pixel-space latent-action models (e.g., CLASP and Genie) can absorb camera-correlated viewpoint effects or coincident scene dynamics into the same code that is later grounded to actions, making the mapping brittle when those factors change.
-Methods that explicitly separate task-centric from task-irrelevant dynamics (e.g., UniVLA~\citep{UniVLA_RSS_25}) represent a step toward addressing this, but robust causal disentanglement remains an open challenge.
+A latent code may therefore predict visual change while mixing robot-caused effects with exogenous variation, making the subsequent grounding map reliable only in the training distribution.